muratk5n/thirdwave/en/README.md

 ---

-That is Gigawatt, the G is not a typo.
+That is *Gigawatts*, the G is not a typo.

 The Mandarin: "China plans to build 450 GW of wind and solar power in the desert"